Person-centred home care

 - assistance with communication with GPs and district nurses

 - assistance with oral care and hearing devices

 - skin care and tissue health

 - other miscellaneous tasks

-We are quite flexible in that if there is something you need that is not mentioned above, we will be happy to discuss and accommodate the request if possible.
+We strive to be flexible and if there is something you need that is not mentioned above, we will be happy to discuss and accommodate the request if possible.

 Depending on the client’s condition, ability to transfer and their mobility, this care may be delivered by one care worker or by a team of two care workers.

 If the client’s condition changes, the package of care and support in place may need to be reassessed to determine it still meets their needs.
-This assessment will be carried out by one of qualified and experienced assessors.
+This review will be carried out by a qualified and experienced assessor.

-As a provider, we believe it is important to encourage client participation as much as possible.
-From our experience, engaging clients in this manner is beneficial to their recovery as well as to their physical and mental well being.
+As a provider, we believe it is important to encourage clients’ participation as much as possible.
+From our experience, engaging clients in this manner is beneficial to their recovery as well as to their physical and mental well-being.
 In the course of their work, care workers attempt to engage the client as much as possible.

-Our care workers are also trained and mentored to be sympathetic and understanding as client’s condition on some days are more difficult than others, and therefore more help and support needed on such occasions.
+Our care workers are also trained and mentored to be sympathetic and understanding as clients’ conditions on some days are more difficult than others, and therefore more help and support are needed on such occasions.